PolyOculus: Simultaneous Multi-view Image-based Novel View Synthesis: Results

-We display our results in \reffig{fig:spin_fid_tsed}.
-First, consider the per-frame FID (left inset): while all methods perform similarly close to the initial view, our approach exhibits an interesting parabolic behaviour where FID peaks and then decreases, even as error continues accumulating for the other models.
+We apply the spin trajectory to single observations drawn from RealEstate10K, and compare our method using Ours-KF, Ours-1step, and Ours-Markov.
+Our results are displayed in \reffig{fig:spin_fid_tsed}.
+First, consider the per-frame FID (left inset): while all methods perform similarly close to the initial view, Ours-KF and Ours-1step exhibit parabolic behaviours, where FID peaks and then decreases, even as error continues accumulating for Ours-Markov.
 This is due to the cyclical nature of the path, and the \textit{final} keyframe being conditioned on the \textit{initial} observation.
-Views towards the end of the spin are, therefore, able to incorporate information from that given view (with low depth, in the sense of \refsec{sec:samplinglargesets}), which results in better generation quality.
-Next, we examine TSED on neighbouring views (see \reffig{fig:spin_fid_tsed}, middle), where all methods perform relatively the same; in other words, consistency between adjacent frames is not strongly affected.
-However, this evaluation does not capture the loop inconsistency phenomenon, which will occur as a divergence between similar camera viewpoints with different conditioning histories.
-To analyze this scenario, we also compute TSED on the first and last generated frames of the cyclical spin motion (see \reffig{fig:fridge} and \cite{Yu2023PhotoconsistentNVS}) \reffig{fig:spin_fid_tsed} (right) shows that set-based sampling is dramatically more effective at generating cyclical views-sets (${>}90\%$ vs.\ ${<}40\%$ matching).
-Qualitatively, the example shown in \reffig{fig:fridge} shows a region visible in the given image that the model fails to maintain, causing it to change in the final view.
+Views towards the end of the spin are, therefore, able to incorporate information from the given view (with low depth, in the sense of \refsec{sec:samplinglargesets}), which results in better generation quality.
+To analyze the loop consistency of synthesized views, we compute TSED on the first and last generated frames of the cyclical spin motion (see \reffig{fig:fridge} and \cite{Yu2023PhotoconsistentNVS}).
+As expected, \reffig{fig:spin_fid_tsed} (right) shows that the set-based sampling methods are dramatically more effective at generating cyclical views-sets (${>}90\%$ vs.\ ${<}40\%$ matching).
+Qualitatively, the example shown in \reffig{fig:fridge} shows a region visible in the given image that Ours-Markov fails to maintain, causing it to change in the final view.
+Both Ours-KF and Ours-1step have high performance under cyclical settings, but Ours-KF shows that cycle consistency can be obtained without having to consider all views in one sampling step, which may be more practical.

-\subsection{Grouped sequential generation}
+\subsection{Grouped Sequential Generation}